-Well, our seasons seem to have moved directly from winter through to summer this year so it seems a good time to talk about one of the hottest topics in town, well the Mad Lilies shop anyway, the arrival of the Peonies!
+Finally, it's May and we get to talk about one of the hottest topics in town (well, in the Mad Lilies shop anyway) the arrival of the Peonies!

 So, what is it about these undoubted feminine beauties that make us swoon?
 Is it the layers upon layers of tissue delicate petals, is it their amazing scent or is it the deep rich colour, that, no matter what shade you choose seems to emanate from the centre?
 We suspect it is a combination of all three, and more, plus, possibly the fact that they are only available for a limited time, which of course adds to their desirability.

 A Royal History

 There is no doubt they are a symbol of opulence, and with evidence they have been cultivated in the far-east for over 4,000 years they have a long history, often associated with royalty.
 Known for their medicinal qualities as well as their beauty the Chinese revere them to this day and consider the colours to be symbolic.
 Deep red for example is often associated with wealth and prosperity and therefore frequently appears in wedding bouquets as a symbol of good fortune and a happy marriage.

 In Japan they are known as the “king of flowers”, representing good fortune, bravery, and honour.
 They are often found in tattoos, which we thought a little strange until we found out they are often paired with lions to symbolise the power of beauty over ferocity.